dleguyader/geo4seas_website/content/english/projets/rao4.md

 image_webp: images/portfolio/rao.webp
 ---

-### Characterization of maritime traffic and analysis of the risk of hooking
+### Characterization of maritime traffic and analysis of the hooking risk

 This service was carried out in the context of the competitive bidding procedure for the designation of a laureate for the development of the offshore wind farm near the Cotentin coast (AO4).